 Keeping fit is crucial when becoming a writer, because one’s state of fitness affects one’s creative state of mind HUGELY.

-The first thing to decide is what kind of writing to embark on – i.e. which genre or medium is best for your talents.
-This may sound obvious, but it’s extraordinary how many people don’t give it much thought.
+What Kind Of Writing looks at which medium is best for your talents.
+It may sound obvious, but it’s extraordinary how many people don’t give it thought.

-The next most crucial items in the writer’s armoury.
-It doesn’t matter how vital your subject matter, or how brilliant your writing style, if you don’t have tension in your story, and if it doesn’t move with pace, your readers will get bored or frustrated.
+The next most crucial items in the writer’s armoury are Tension and Pace.
+It doesn’t matter how vital your subject matter or how brilliant your writing style; if you don’t have tension in your story, and if it doesn’t move with pace, your readers will get bored or frustrated.

 You’ve got your brilliant idea for a book (play, film).
 How do you then plan its execution?
 How do you work out the plot, imagine the characters, determine the twists, the conflicts, the climaxes?